Why CHCF Is Investing to Improve Data Exchange — Again

 California has recently put billions of state and federal dollars toward pilot programs like Whole Person Care, which is designed to increase care coordination and data sharing among Medi-Cal providers.
 They are also pursuing federal funds through the HITECH Act that will incentivize providers to join regional health information organizations (HIOs), nonprofit entities that facilitate the exchange of patient data within a defined geographic area.
 At the federal level, the Office of the National Coordinator of Health Information Technology and the Centers for Medicare & Medicaid Services just announced sweeping proposals that would place extensive new data-sharing requirements on providers.

 Together, these trends make data exchange inevitable for safety-net providers.
 It is not a matter of if, but of how soon and how successfully they engage.
 It is in the interest of both patients and providers to ensure the data exchange options available to the safety net are as robust, secure, and cost-effective as those available to private health systems.

 The following are some of the key resources and projects CHCF is funding in pursuit of this goal.

-A planned CHCF guide will help Federally Qualified Health Centers weigh the pros and cons of switching EHR vendors, with an emphasis on options for improving interoperability.
+- To Switch or Not to Switch: A Guide for Community Clinics Considering Changing EHRs helps clinic leaders weigh the pros and cons of switching EHR vendors, with an emphasis on options for improving interoperability.